o3de/o3de.org/content/docs/user-guide/gems/repositories/overview.md

     ```

-### Testing your local Gem Repository
+### Testing your local Gem repository

-To test your Gem Repository before you upload it to a server, you can host a local server using Python or register the folder path to your Gem Repository, but if you register the folder path, you'll need to modify the URIs to use absolute paths like `file://c/path/to/gem` instead of `http://localhost:8080/gem`
+To test your Gem repository before you upload it to a server, you can host a local server using Python or register the folder path to your Gem repository.
+If you register the folder path, you'll need to modify the URIs to use absolute paths like `file://c/path/to/gem` instead of `http://localhost:8080/gem`.

-1. Use Python to host a local server for testing
+1. Use Python to host a local server for testing.
     ```
     cd path/to/gem/repository

     # start a local python server on 8080
     python -m http.server 8080
     ```
-1. Open up the Project Manager and add your Gem Repository, when prompted use the URL for your local server which should be "http://localhost:8080/"
+1. Open up Project Manager and add your Gem repository.
+When prompted, use the URL for your local server, which should be `http://localhost:8080/`.
 {{< note >}}
-Adding the Gem Repository may fail if you leave out the trailing slash in the URL.
+Adding the Gem repository may fail if you leave out the trailing slash in the URL.
 {{< /note >}}